District of Bass: The Style and Power of DMV’s Female Bassists

 Meshell Ndegeocello changed everything.
 In the early '90s, she appeared in sharp, tailored suits—androgynous, confident, and defiant.
 She was the doorway, moving the bassist from the background to a position of visual and philosophical leadership.
 These days, her style has evolved into organic, layered textures, but that quiet authority remains the blueprint for the city.

 Tiffany "TiffsBass®" Lloyd does not hide.
-As the heartbeat of Bela Donna, she stands front and center, sequins catching the stage lights, hair moving with every strike of the strings.
+As the heartbeat of Be’la Dona, she stands front and center, sequins catching the stage lights, hair moving with every strike of the strings.
 She treats her role like a lead performer—a shimmering, high-energy centerpiece that is impossible to ignore.

 Then there is the new rock guard, fueling a DC-specific movement where high-drama aesthetics meet heavy energy.
-Isabella MacKaye of Birthday Girl DC carries the Dischord legacy with post-punk minimalism—functional, raw, and unpretentious fashion that prioritizes movement and power.
+Isabella MacKaye of Birthday Girl DC is all about functional, raw, and unpretentious fashion that prioritizes movement and power.

-Nearby, Ira Golthi of Girls on Toast defines the indie punk look: heavy eyeliner, floral slips over boots, and 90s-revival energy.
-Her stage presence is high-intensity, a visual punch that cuts through the room as sharply as the music itself.
+Nearby, Ira Golthi of Girls on Toast defines the indie punk look: heavy eyeliner, floral complements, and late 90s-revival energy.
+Her stage presence is a high-intensity visual punch that cuts through the room as sharply as the music itself.

 Any chance you get to see these women play—take it.
 Whether it's the red carpet soul vibe of The Howard Theatre, the experimental cool of Rhizome, or the raw energy of The Atlantis, just go.